axonivy-market/ai-assistant/ai-assistant-product/README.md

 **Use case**

-There are no data for meeting room.
-Therefore whenever user find for meeting room, AI Assitant will show error.
+There are no data for the meeting room.
+Therefore, whenever a user searches for a meeting room, the AI Assistant will show an error.
-This is an simple example how to help AI Assistant handle error properly.
+This is a simple example of how to help the AI Assistant handle errors properly.

 **How to use**

 1. Run the process `startErrorHandlingDemo` to create test data and replace the original AI Assistant with the **Error Handling Demo Assistant**

 2. From **Portal**, open the AI Assistant app

 3. Now you can run the demo by request to information of some room with **Error Handling Demo Assistant**.